Robert-Hughes/SanctuaryPlayer/README.md

 * TWitch - set volume to 100%, as I think it remembers from other vods and then can't be changed!
 * Twitch - doesn't seem to wake lock the screen, so it turns off after a delay
 * http://127.0.0.1:5500/index.html?videoId=2392357391 -> innfinite loading (the Video ID is invalid) -  The ERROR callback thing doesn't seem to work!
-* show the date/time the video was from, to make it easier to find follow-up videos
 * rename to remove the 'YouTube' part?
 * On Android and Twitch video - changing quality then re-opening the menu shows a blank quality!
 Actually seems to be the same on PC...
 * On Android and Twitch video - the blockers cover most of the video!
 Can we make these smaller?